 He has finished Grade 3 math, reads some science, history and English literature and completes school subjects.
 His reading speed is around 800 wpm.

-The ‘what else to learn’ has become quite problematic.
-This is the structure of the MEganize approach i.e. to reach a high level of core knowledge BEFORE high school, which then becomes a platform for more career-oriented study, deeper relevant understanding and pre-college and even college accreditation.
-It is interesting to see that some high schools are offering additional career options, but sadly still first requiring the full standard school detail.
+The ‘what else to learn’ has now become quite problematic.
+This is the structure of the MEga approach i.e. to reach a high level of core knowledge BEFORE high school, which then becomes a platform for more career-oriented study, and deeper relevant understanding.
+It is interesting to see that some high schools are offering additional career options, but sadly still first requiring the full standard school detail, based on age.
 The MEganize drive however MUST start in preschool to develop inner capability and foundational facts.

 Of course, education is not all about facts.
 The real focus is on building a strong set of values, developing character and applying a sound process to learning that steers towards personal vocational interest.
 This is true empowerment and should be the goal of ‘education’.
 Is MEganize the future of education?
 I believe so, but as always, it’s your choice.